wanisramdani/tramway/README.md

 - Tried to follow [Google's Java style guide](https://google.github.io/styleguide/javaguide.html)

 - Used `Collections.syncronizedList(..)` with [ArrayList](https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html) to ensure thread-safety when manipulating vehicle queues in WorldModel.

+- We call `worldController.updateView()` from the JavaFX's AnimationTimer because otherwise the WorldController cannot make changes to the WorldView: JavaFX's threads and objects can only be manipulated by/from another JavaFX thread.

 ## Screenshots